elasticio/gspreadsheets/README.md

 ### New Spreadsheet Row

-The  **New Spreadsheet Row** *trigger* reads the data in each row of a given Google Spreadsheet and passes it to the next stage of your integration flow.
+Trigger to read the data in each row of a given Google Spreadsheet and passes it to the next step of your integration flow.

 #### The process